LemmySmackett/LemmySmackettCom/content/stories/general/the_second_man.md

 The wings shuddered once more, fraying in haste.
 Their limit had been reached.
 In the distance, just beyond the sea, a cliff waited.

-And on that cliff, a familiar grinning man, waving his hand high. Ω
+And on that cliff, a familiar grinning man, waving his hand high. ■